 TOP PLACES TO SEE AND EXPERIENCES TO TRY IN GOA

 Scuba Diving In Goa: The water bodies in Goa may not be ideal to dive in – particularly if you compare it with Andaman’s – but they are pleasant enough.
 The visibility can range from 5 to 20 meters on an average day.
 During my 4 dives in Goa, I had the minimum and maximum visibility of 8 and 12 meters respectively, which is not too bad.
 And it’s because of less visibility that scuba diving in Goa is cheaper.
 A fun dive starts at 5 thousand Rupees, whereas a 4-day open water diving course costs 20 thousand Rupees.

 See Dolphins: I am sure you wouldn’t have thought Goa as a place where you go exploring dolphins.
 But it is.
 There are many boat services that take you on dolphin spotting trips for as low as 350 Rupees for one hour ride.
 Most of these trips can be found in North Goa, around Calangute.

-Hot Air Ballooning In Goa: Though hot air ballooning is definitely not a highlight or the most sought-after experiences in Goa, a couple of hour’s ride, as you fly across traditional Portuguese style houses and thousands upon thousands of palm, is sure worth a try.
+Hot Air Ballooning In Goa: Though hot air ballooning is definitely not a highlight or the most sought-after experiences in Goa, a couple of hour’s ride, as you fly across traditional Portuguese style houses and thousands upon thousands of palm, is surely worth a try.
 The only thing, however, that might put you off from giving it a try is the cost, which is almost 10 thousand Rupees per person, for a flight lasting 2 hours.

 Rent A Bike And explore nearby beaches: There are more than 50 beaches in Goa and hopping from one beach to the other is a great way to experience, and moreover explore Goa.
 Just rent a scooter and drive off in any direction.